nsat/space-services-user-guide/PayloadInSpace.md

 To interface with the Spire Linux Agent, Spire provides a [C SDK](https://github.com/nsat/oort-sdk-c) and a [Python SDK](https://github.com/nsat/oort-sdk-python).

-<aside class="notice">Access to the github source code and binaries requires approval by the Spire Space Services sales team.</aside>
+<aside class="notice">Access to some Github source code and binaries requires approval by the Spire Space Services sales team.</aside>

 For other programming languages, users’s can make HTTP REST requests directly to the agent.